UltranovaUI/react/README.md

-# meteor
+# @ultranova/react
-A blazingly fast component library.
+A library of React components for building web applications.